Vuader/old_luxon/docs/source/framework/features.rst

     * ThreadList (List that only has key value pairs for the current thread)
     * CiDict (Simple case insensitive key dictionary)
     * HTMLDoc (HTML Document parser and creation - Provides minimal validation)
+    * Models (ORM with field validation and integration to Luxon DB API)

 Helpers
+    * db (Provide Connection for database as per settings.ini)
     * render_template (Find and Render template in oneline)
     * redis (Return strict redis connection based on settings.ini configuration)